animina-dating/animina/README.md

 - ML dependecies are installed by default.
 If you wish to not install them run `DISABLE_ML_FEATURES=true mix deps.get`
 - For example to start the phoenix server in dev mode without ML features run `DISABLE_ML_FEATURES=true iex -S mix phx.server`

+## LLama Version

+- Our project uses the LLaMA model version `llama3.1:8b` in development and `llama3.1:70b` in production for AI functionalities.
+- To update the LLaMA model version for your use in development, update the corresponding version in the `config/dev.exs` .

 ## Swoosh Mailbox Server

 To access all the emails sent to the mailbox server, go to `localhost:4000/dev/mailbox` in your browser once the server is running.